SchmidtDSE/afscgap/README.md

 <br>

 #### Enable absence data
 One of the major limitations of the official API is that it only provides presence data.
 However, this library can optionally infer absence or "zero catch" records using a separate static file produced by NOAA AFSC GAP.
-The [algorithm and details for abscense inference](#absence-vs-presence-data) is further discussed below.
+The [algorithm and details for absence inference](#absence-vs-presence-data) is further discussed below.

 Absence data / "zero catch" records inference can be turned on by setting `presence_only` to false in `query`.
 To demonstrate, this example finds total area swept and total weight for Gadus macrocephalus from the Aleutian Islands in 2021: